libert-xyz/libert.xyz-blog/content/posts/containers-images.md

 * The *client* and the *daemon* don't need to be in the same machine
-* If you are running Docker in a non-Linux OS, the docker client runs n your host OS and the *docker daemon* runs in a *VM*.
+* If you are running Docker in a non-Linux OS, the docker client runs in your host OS and the *docker daemon* runs in a *VM*.